scottcarter/SNLog/README.md

 g_log = SNLog.error("<message>") as SNLog
 ```

-### Need to return Void from a function after logging?
+### Need to return Void from a closure after logging?

 ```
 SNLog.info("<message>")